scraping-in-go/pg-gateway/README.md

 This project aims to make it simple and fast to interact with a postgresql database over http inspired by <a href="https://github.com/PostgREST/postgrest">Postgrest</a>.

+## Features

+Currently, the application supports the following database interactions
+- inserts,
-Currently, the application supports inserts, get whole table, get row by id, get rows where field=value.
+- get whole table,
+- get row by id,
+- get rows where field=value.

+Other features
+- For multi-row returns, the application writes rows back to the client as they are read.
+- Low memory (around 8 MB for a busy system).
+- Database connection cache.
+Each request doesn't have to wait for a new connection to be made.
+- Transfer binary-to-binary.
+Reading from Postgresql is done in binary and written back to the client without conversion etc.
+- Set the database connection details using environment variables.
+Great for Cloud Native environments.
+- Dockefile with light, low attack-surface final image.
+- Listen address an environment variable.

 ## Setup